Morcheeba: 2014–2016: Departure of Paul Godfrey and Skye & Ross release

-In 2014, Paul Godfrey was "bored of reinventing the wheel and didn't enjoy touring" so instead of leading, he withdrew from the band.
-Ross Godfrey later explained that: "Paul and I had not been getting on musically, or personally and after the Head Up High album in 2013, Paul told us he was possibly leaving the band.
+In 2014, Paul Godfrey was "bored of reinventing the wheel and didn't enjoy touring" so he withdrew from the band.
+Ross Godfrey later explained: "Paul and I had not been getting on musically, or personally and after the Head Up High album in 2013, Paul told us he was possibly leaving the band.
 Skye and I thought it best to just release the record we had made under our own names.
 There will be no more Morcheeba albums".
 Paul Godfrey has since established a recording studio, Sacrosync Sound, in St Leonards near Hastings and recorded a new album, Cool Your Soul, with Rachel Cuming, the singer who had attracted the record companies on early demos under the moniker Morcheeba Productions.

 Ross Godfrey and Skye Edwards announced a new project in 2016 named Skye & Ross.
 They have toured, and released an eponymous album on 2 September 2016.
 The band started as an acoustic duo but soon included Edwards' son Jaega (drums), her husband Steve Gordon (bass) and Godfrey's wife Amanda Zamolo (backing vocals).
 Edwards took responsibility for the lyrics while Ross Godfrey noted that the recording process was "a very organic experience".